-Semmelweis University pays dedicated attention to the recognition of talent, their support and scientific education.
-Organised talent support programmes are realised in colleges for advanced studies and within the framework of the talent support programmes.
+Semmelweis University pays dedicated attention to the recognition of talented students, their support and scientific education.
+Organised talent support programs are realised in colleges for advanced studies and within the framework of the talent support programs.

 Opening Hours: Monday-Thursday 9:30-13:30

-The Kerpel-Fronius Talent Support Programme was set up by the Senate of the university in 2007 to find and continuously support exceptionally talented incoming, current and graduated students.
-The programme is run by the Talent Support Council with the help of the faculties’ representatives.
+The Kerpel-Fronius Talent Support Program was set up by the Senate of the university in 2007 to find and continuously support exceptionally talented incoming, current and graduated students.
+Since 2017 the program has been open to international students as well.
+The program is run by the Talent Support Council with the help of the faculties’ representatives.

-The Jellinek Harry Scholarship is run by the Kerpel-Fronius programme which provides the opportunity for 6 students a year to study at the universities in Heidelberg and Freiburg.
+The Jellinek Harry Scholarship is run by the Kerpel-Fronius program which provides the opportunity for 6 students per year to study at the universities of Heidelberg and Freiburg.
 The Semmelweis Foundation sponsors 7 students per year for their outstanding scientific, cultural and public activities.

 Address: Nagyvárad tér Theoretical Building, F4 office, 4 Nagyvárad tér, Budapest 1089